riasingh2353/team27/docs/Lab4.md

 With all the different components to drive for this lab, each of which requiring different clock speeds, we needed to setup Phase-Locked Loops on our FPGAs to create a set of 'virtual' clocks.
 While our FPGA can generate a 50 MHz internal clock, we need a 24 MHz clock to drive the camera and a 25 MHz clock for the VGA module to drive the screen output for debugging.
 Out onboard memory also needs clocks associated with reading and writing data.
 So, we created a phase-locked loop (PLL) to generate three clock lines at 24, 25, and 50 MHz, all in phase with each other.
 This was accomplished using the _Altera_ IP that is packaged with Quartus II, the environment in which we programmed the FPGA.

 ## Team Arduino:
+Team Arduino set up the camera registers and I2C protocol to allow communication between the FPGA and the Arduino.

+Our first step was to initialize camera registers using information from the OV7670 datasheet.
+In all, we had to be able to reset all registers, enable scaling, use the external FPGA clock as an internal clock, set the camera to the correct resolution and pixel format, enable a color bar test, and set gain (Automatic Gain Ceiling) parameters on the OV7670.

+A table of the addresses of these registers and the values that must be written to them to achieve the above functions is shown below:

 ## Team FPGA:
 We began by opening the provided _Lab4_FPGA_Template.zip_ file and setting up the project in Quartus II, as well as initializing the PLL as described above.
 After reading through the associated project files, we instantiated the PLL within the project's top-level module, _DE0_NANO.v_.